Overview of Land Buying Options

 However, this scale also means that these funds are creating a much more "efficient" market with these large farms, as multiple funds show up as bidders on the mega deals.
 Further, this scale means that many of these funds require an investment minimum of $1 million with often 10-year lockups on investor funds.
 This compares to AcreTrader, where investors can start investing with as little as $5,000.

 To reiterate, we think farm funds have a place in the U.S. market, and some of these funds have great teams, processes, approaches, and returns.
 However, for the overwhelming majority of investors looking to diversify their portfolio with farmland, AcreTrader offers a more practical approach.

 Investing in Ag Land With Publicly Traded REITs

-Real Estate Investment Trusts (REITS) are an asset class that has been around for a long time.
-They are publicly traded companies that typically own and operate real estate utilizing debt to pay out attractive dividends.
+Real Estate Investment Trusts (REITs) are an asset class that has been around for a long time.
+Also referred to as agriculture stocks, REITs publicly traded companies that typically own and operate real estate utilizing debt to pay out attractive dividends.
 Agricultural REITs are relatively new, with the 2 publicly traded companies having been listed just in the last 5 years.

 While publicly-traded farmland REITs provide investors easy access to farmland, they also lack many of the highly attractive reasons why investors buy land in the first place: to get away from the stock market and to reduce volatility.